Kitchen God: Story

-The Stove God has had many origin stories told about him.

 Zhang Lang

 Though there are many stories on how Zao Jun became the Kitchen God, the most popular one dates back to around the 2nd century BC.
 Zao Jun was originally a mortal man living on earth whose name was Zhang Lang.
 He eventually became married to a virtuous woman but ended up falling in love with a younger woman.
 He left his wife to be with this younger woman and, as punishment for this adulterous act, the heavens afflicted him with ill fortune.
 He became blind, and his young lover abandoned him, leaving him to resort to begging to support himself.

 Once, while begging for alms, he happened to cross the house of his former wife.
 Being blind, he did not recognize her.
 Despite his shoddy treatment of her, she took pity on him and invited him in.
 She cooked him a fabulous meal and tended to him lovingly; he then related his story to her.
 As he shared his story, Zhang Lang became overwhelmed with self-pity and the pain of his error and began to weep.
 Upon hearing him apologize, Zhang's former wife told him to open his eyes and his vision was restored.
 Recognizing the wife he had abandoned, Zhang felt such shame that he threw himself into the kitchen hearth, not realizing that it was lit.
 His former wife attempted to save him, but all she managed to salvage was one of his legs.

 The devoted woman then created a shrine to her former husband above the fireplace, which began Zao Jun's association with the stove in Chinese homes.
 To this day, a fire poker is sometimes referred to as "Zhang Lang's Leg".